chrisjsewell/jsonextended/README.rst

     :target: https://travis-ci.org/chrisjsewell/jsonextended

-A python module to extend the json package; treating path structures, with nested directories and multiple .json files, as a single json.
+A module to extend the python json package functionality:

-It provides:

--  Functions for decoding/encoding between the on-disk JSON structure and in-memory nested dictionary structure, including
+-  decoding/encoding between the on-disk JSON structure and in-memory nested dictionary structure, including:

+   -  treating path structures, with nested directories and multiple .json files, as a single json.

    -  on-disk indexing of the json structure (using the ijson package)

    -  extended data type serialisation (numpy.ndarray, Decimals, pint.Quantities)

--  Functions for viewing and manipulating the nested dictionaries
+-  viewing and manipulating the nested dictionaries:

+   -  enhanced pretty printer

-   -  including Javascript rendered, expandable tree in the Jupyter Notebook
+   -  Javascript rendered, expandable tree in the Jupyter Notebook

+   -  filter, merge, flatten, unflatten functions

 -  Units schema concept to apply and convert physical units (using the pint package)